How Much Can You Afford to Spend in Retirement?

 Many people want to take advantage of their early retirement while they are still spry and energetic enough to travel, or just make up for lost time on their (expensive) hobbies that they put to the side before retirement.
 As we get older, we tend to slow down and get more sedentary.
 This often translates to a decreased desire to spend.
 And then towards the end of our live there are a number of medical expenses that we will likely need to contend with.
 Source: Retirement Researcher - Wade Pfau, Ph.D, CFA

-Method # 5: Monte Carlo Simulations
+Method # 5: Monte Carlo Simulation for Retirement

 According to eMoney, “Monte Carlo simulations model the probability of different outcomes in a process that can’t be easily predicted due to the intervention of random variables.”